 1. INSEAD is a school for consultants / you need to have a business background

 The diverse culture at INSEAD goes beyond nationalities and includes a myriad of professional backgrounds.
-Our list of alumni and students include medical doctors, soldiers, lawyers, architects, athletes, designers and entrepreneurs; many of whom had not studied business before.
+Our list of alumni and students include medical doctors, soldiers, lawyers, architects, athletes, musicians, artists and entrepreneurs; many of whom had not studied business before.

 This article further dispels this myth and provides useful insights for prospects coming from “non-traditional” backgrounds.